soapbox-pub/rebased/docs/configuration/cheatsheet.md

 * `ignore_hosts`: list of hosts which will be ignored by the metadata parser.
 For example `["accounts.google.com", "xss.website"]`, defaults to `[]`.
 * `ignore_tld`: list TLDs (top-level domains) which will ignore for parse metadata. default is ["local", "localdomain", "lan"].
 * `parsers`: list of Rich Media parsers.
+* `oembed_providers_enabled`: Embed rich media from a list of known providers.
+This takes precedence over other parsers.
 * `failure_backoff`: Amount of milliseconds after request failure, during which the request will not be retried.

 ## HTTP server